Silejonu/kkae/README.md

 #### On macOS

-Open Script Editor, make sur AppleScript is selected in the dropdown menu in the top-left corner, and enter the following text:
+Open Script Editor, make sure AppleScript is selected in the dropdown menu in the top-left corner, and enter the following text:
 ```
 do shell script "/usr/local/bin/kkae"
 ```